IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - While the XUA profile relies on ATNA Node Authentication to authenticate the client (or client network node), IUA uses the mechanism defined in the OAuth 2.1 Authorization Framework to authenticiate client applications.

-- While XUA supports SAML 2 Assertions only, the IUA profile supports the use of JWT and SAML 2.0 Assertions.
+- While XUA supports SAML 2 Assertions only, the IUA profile supports access token in JWT and SAML 2.0 Assertion format.

-The SAML token option in IUA enables an Authorization Client actor to retrieve the access token from a XUA compliant X-Assertion Provider and use it in the Incorporate Authorization Token [ITI-72] when accessing protected data from a Resource Server via RESTful transactions.
+The SAML token option in IUA enables an Authorization Client actor to incorporate access token originally retrieved and issued from a XUA X-Assertion Provider and use it in the Incorporate Authorization Token [ITI-72] transaction, when accessing protected data from a Resource Server via RESTful transactions.

 # Volume 2 -- Transactions